e3’s Organic Rosehip Oil for Smoother, Silkier Skin

-Storage: Keep refrigerated – Use within one year
+Storage: Keep refrigerated – Use within 6 months

-Rose Hip Seed Oil is cold-pressed from the tiny seeds of a South American, wild rose plant and has been used for centuries by the Andean Indians.
-Rose Hip Seed Oil is a rich, emollient oil that penetrates well into the skin; its regenerative properties have been attributed to its essential fatty acid content (linoleic and linolenic acids) and the presence of retinoic acid (a vitamin a derivative), which supports collagen production and cellular regeneration.
+Rosehip Seed Oil is a rich, emollient oil that penetrates well into the skin; its regenerative properties have been attributed to its essential fatty acid content (linoleic and linolenic acids) and the presence of retinoic acid (a vitamin A derivative), which supports collagen production and cellular regeneration.

-Rose Hip Seed Oil can be used alone or added (10% or more) to other products such as moisturizers, massage oils, or facial oils.
-It is helpful for dermatitis, sunburn, radiation burns, age spots, and stretch marks.
+You can use this product alone or add (10% or more) to other products such as moisturizers, massage oils, or facial oils.

 Carrier oils are also known as base oils, massage oils, and fixed oils.
 They are extracted from various types and parts of plants, including the nuts, seeds, leaves, and flowers.